 We reveal the biggest challenges facing indirect procurement professionals and how to tackle them

 Research by RS and the Chartered Institute of Procurement and Supply (CIPS) of procurement and supply professionals has helped define the biggest difficulties faced in the maintenance, repairs and operations (MRO) procurement process.
-Asked what were the key pressures that impact indirect purchases, by far the most common response was “reducing operational budgets” (57%), while “cutting inventory costs” came next (40%).
-In terms of day-to-day challenges facing procurement and supply professionals, the top response was “maintaining ageing assets” (49%).
+Asked what were the key pressures that impact indirect purchases, by far the most common response was “reducing operational budgets” (53%).
+In terms of day-to-day challenges facing procurement and supply professionals, the top response was “delivering annualised cost savings” (55%).

-We asked President for EMEA at RS Components, Peter Malpas and CIPS Head of Knowledge Helen Alder to share their top five tips on how to get around these issues.
+We asked President for EMEA at RS, Peter Malpas and CIPS Head of Knowledge Helen Alder to share their top five tips on how to get around these issues.

 “Organisations need to start moving away from a reactive unplanned maintenance environment and towards planned and preventative maintenance,” says Malpas.
 “It is possible to reduce inventory costs by working with a smaller group of suppliers that can provide all of the products a business requires and deliver these when their maintenance teams need them – this reduces the need to hold items on site.